ctjhoa/rust-learning/README.md

 ### Tags meanings

-* [official] Something made by a mozilla worker in a mozilla context
+* :star: Something made by a mozilla worker in a mozilla context
-* [old] Concepts are still useful but code could not compile.
+* :end: Concepts are still useful but code could not compile.
-* [WIP] Work In Progress
+* :soon: Work In Progress

 ## Table of Contents